EvanHerman/yikes-inc-easy-mailchimp-extender/readme.txt

 Tested up to: 3.2
 Stable tag: v1.0.0

-The MailChimp extender allows you to easily control your eMarketing with the simple addition of a shortcode or with the addition of simple php in your template file.
+The MailChimp extender allows you to easily control your eMarketing with the simple addition of a shortcode or php snippet.

 == Description ==